nitcord/nitcord/README.md

 Animality is a fun and interactive API that generates images & facts of animals.

 ### [Clipp](https://github.com/ClippGG)
-The best way to share your gaming clips.
+A platform that allows you to share your gaming clips.

 ### [Fyre](https://github.com/fyre-sh)
 A management platform that allows you to gather essential feedback, bug reports, suggestions, and more from your community.